SeanDoh/TentMan/readme.md

-# Grow Tent Monitor
+# TentMan

-Web app for monitoring a grow tent.
+Web app for manage activities related to a grow tent.

 ## Tech:
 - React.js frontend